Get answers to the most frequently asked questions from our team

 The data and the graphs on the Dashboard are from the Live portfolios.
 Notifications too are only for those portfolio’s marked Live.
 On the other hand, Watchlist portfolios can be used for Analysis module once chosen.

-The Qfinr Architecture has multiple advantages, with the biggest benefit being the ability to offer a fully thought out comprehensive quant driven “analysis and advisory” solution to Individual Investor clients in those markets which require such an approach, while offering a SAAS solution for Enterprise clients in other markets.
-Another unique feature of Qfinr is the ability to analyse multi-geography, multi-asset, and multi-currency portfolios.
+The Qfinr Architecture has multiple advantages, with the biggest benefit being the ability to offer a fully thought out comprehensive quant driven analytical tools to Individual Investor clients in those markets which require such an approach, while offering a SAAS solution for Enterprise clients in other markets.
+Another unique feature of Qfinr is the ability to analyse multi-geography, multi-asset, and multi-currency portfolios

 Qfinr has the most extensive range of portfolio analytical tools compared to any Wealth Management App across the world.